 Select Page

-tolerance and benefit of doubtI was surprised and taken back by the passion in voice as she said,
+tolerance and benefit of doubtI was surprised and taken back by the passion and lack of tolerance in voice as she said,

 “I’m furious about the detached garages behind the new homes being built along the entrance to our subdivision.
 They cheapen the neighborhood.”